NTSB Identification: ERA12LA379

 Injuries: 5 Minor.

-Postaccident inspection of the helicopter by a Federal Aviation Administration Inspector and a representative of the aircraft manufacturer revealed evidence of bird remains on components of the rotor head and on 2 of the 4 pitch change rods.
-The 2 pitch change rods with bird remains were separated from one of their attach points.
-The bird remains were removed and are being sent to the Smithsonian Institute for identification.
+Evidence of bird remains were present on components of the rotor head, two of the four pitch change rods, and the tail rotor.
+Both pitch change rods with bird remains were separated from one of their attach points.
+The bird remains were removed and sent to the Smithsonian Institute for identification.
 According to the report, male and female Black Vulture DNA was found on the pitch control rods, pitch control linkages, and the tail rotor.

 Index for Jun2012 | Index of months